ibexa/documentation-user/docs/personalization/recommendation_models.md

 Basic popularity recommendations, such as "Top purchased", "Top consumed" or "Top clicked".
-Models from this category return the most popular content items/products, based on a weighted overall usage history (recent events are more important) and category based filtering (bestsellers in selected category and/or subcategories).
+Models from this category return the most popular content items/products, based on a weighted overall usage history (recent events are more important) and category-based filtering (bestsellers in selected category and/or subcategories).

 ### Collaborative models

 #### Also clicked/purchased

-This type of recommendation is often called "Collaborative Filtering based on user data" and is a proven approach to calculating recommendations.
+This type of recommendation is often called "Collaborative filtering based on user data" and is a proven approach to calculating recommendations.
-It recommends products which are usually clicked or purchased together.
+It recommends products that are usually clicked or purchased together.
 It is very simple to configure, needs no maintenance and it is a very powerful model.

 #### Ultimately bought

 This model combines click and buy events.
-In human readable form it could be something like "Users who looked for that kind of product finally bought this".
+It suggests alternative products, which customers bought after they clicked on the selected product.
 It therefore provides a "matching factor" of searching and buying.
-This model suggests alternative products which customers bought after they clicked on the selected product.
-In contrast to the "also-bought" model it recommends products that are related but not purchased together.
+In contrast to the "Also purchased" model, it recommends products that are related but not purchased together.
 This model is the best choice to suggest alternative products for their search.
-For example, a user searches for a book which explains how to cut trees.
-If they find a book and on the book page this exact same book is being recommended, it means that several users interested in cutting trees bought this book (and not others), which hints that this book is the very best choice.
+For example, when a user finds a book and on the product page this exact same book is being recommended, it means that other users with the same interest bought this book (and not others), which hints that this book is the very best choice.

 #### Frequently bought together / Bundle recommendations

-Products that were bought in a combination for at least n times can be treated as bundles and recommended as a "package".
+Products that were bought in a combination for a certain number of times can be recommended as a bundle.
-Based on the product which is currently shown, this model can recommend other products that fit exactly the one the user is currently looking at.
+This model can recommend other products that fit the one that the user is currently looking at.
-A use case example could be:

-A user wants to buy a smartphone and browses on the detail page of smartphone X.
-Apart from the "Also Clicked" recommendations, the recommendation engine could recommend the *Smartphone X + Smartphone X Cover + Headphones* bundle, because they were bought together in exactly this combination for at least five times.
+For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the recommendation engine could recommend the *Smartphone + Cover + Headphones* bundle, because they were bought together in exactly this combination for several times.

-It is not guaranteed that there's a bundle available for every product.
+It is not guaranteed that there is a bundle available for every product.
-Therefore, a rendering logic should display a box of bundle recommendations only if they are available.
+Therefore, a rendering logic should display the recommendations if they are available, or leave the bundle box out completely.
-Otherwise the box can be left out.
-The currently displayed product is always included in the bundle.
+The currently displayed product is always part of the bundle.

 #### Similar rated

-The similar rated algorithm provides recommendations based on user preferences.
+The "Similar rated" algorithm provides recommendations based on user preferences.
-It predicts similar articles which the user will probably like and that will suit their interests.
+It predicts, which articles might suit the user's interests.
 Recommendations for articles similar to their dislikes are suppressed.

 #### Best rated

-The best rated model provides recommendations based on algorithms that include the ranking values and the amount of distinct ratings.
+This model provides recommendations based on algorithms that include the ranking values and the amount of distinct ratings.
 It is best suited for landing or category pages.